Loleatta Holloway

 Loleatta Holloway (/lɒlˈiːtə/, lo-LEE-tə; November 5, 1946 – March 21, 2011) was an American singer known for disco songs such as "Hit and Run" and "Love Sensation".
-In December 2016, Billboard named her the 95th-most successful dance artist of all time.
-According to the Independent, Holloway is the most sampled female singer in popular music, used in house and dance tracks such as the 1989 Black Box single "Ride on Time".
+Billboard ranked her the 95th most successful dance artist of all time.
+According to The Independent, she is the most sampled female singer in popular music; her vocals appear in house and dance tracks including the 1989 Black Box single "Ride on Time".

 Career

+Early career

-Holloway began singing gospel with her mother in the Holloway Community Singers in Chicago and recorded with Albertina Walker in the Caravans gospel group between 1967 and 1971.
-Holloway was also a cast member of the Chicago troupe of Don't Bother Me, I Can't Cope.
-Around this time, she met her future producer, manager, and husband Floyd Smith, and recorded "Rainbow ’71" in 1971, a Curtis Mayfield song that Gene Chandler had recorded in 1963.
-It was initially released on the Apache label, but was picked up for national distribution by Galaxy Records.
+Holloway began singing gospel with her mother in the Holloway Community Singers in Chicago.
+From 1967 to 1971, she recorded with Albertina Walker in the Caravans.
+She was a cast member of the Chicago production of Don't Bother Me, I Can't Cope.

+In 1971, she recorded "Rainbow '71", a Curtis Mayfield song first recorded by Gene Chandler in 1963.
+The single was released on the Apache label and picked up for national distribution by Galaxy Records.
+Its producer, Floyd Smith, became her manager and later her husband.

+Aware Records

-In the early 1970s, Holloway signed a recording contract with the Atlanta-based soul music label Aware, part of the General Recording Corporation (GRC), owned by Michael Thevis.
-Holloway recorded two albums for the label, both of them produced by Floyd Smith — Loleatta (1973) and Cry to Me (1975).
-Her first single from the second album, the ballad, "Cry to Me" rose to number 10 Billboard R&B and number 68 on the Hot 100, but before the label could really establish Holloway, it went out of business.
+In the early 1970s, Holloway signed with Aware, an Atlanta-based soul music label owned by Michael Thevis.
+She recorded two albums for the label, both produced by Floyd Smith: Loleatta (1973) and Cry to Me (1975).
+Her single "Cry to Me," a remake of the Solomon Burke hit, reached number 10 on the Billboard R&B chart and number 68 on the Hot 100, but the label soon went out of business.

+Gold Mind Records

-Top Philadelphia arranger and producer Norman Harris signed Holloway in 1976 for his new label, Gold Mind, a subsidiary of New York's Salsoul Records.
-The first release from the album Loleatta was another Sam Dees ballad, "Worn Out Broken Heart," which reached number 25 R&B, but the B-side, "Dreaming," climbed to number 72 on the pop chart and launched her as a disco act.
+Philadelphia producer Norman Harris signed Holloway in 1976 to his new label, Gold Mind, a subsidiary of Salsoul Records.
+Her first single from the album Loleatta, "Worn Out Broken Heart," reached number 25 on the R&B chart; its B-side, "Dreaming," climbed to number 72 on the pop chart and launched her as a disco act.
+In 1978, the ballad "Only You," written and produced by Bunny Sigler, reached number 11 R&B.

-She contributed vocals to "Relight My Fire" for Dan Hartman, who then wrote and produced the title track of her fourth and final album for Gold Mind, Love Sensation (1980).
-18 of her songs charted on the Hot Dance Music/Club Play chart, including four number ones.
-However, it was a ballad that proved to be another big R&B hit for her.
-"Only You" was written and produced by Bunny Sigler, who also sang with Holloway on the track, and it reached number 11 in 1978.

-In the early 1980s, Holloway had another dance hit with "Crash Goes Love" (number five on the U.S. Dance chart, number 86 on the US R&B Chart).
-She also recorded one single, "So Sweet," for the fledgling house-music label DJ International Records.
+She contributed vocals to Dan Hartman's "Relight My Fire"; Hartman then wrote and produced the title track of her fourth and final Gold Mind album, Love Sensation (1980).
+In the early 1980s, she had another dance hit with "Crash Goes Love," which reached number five on the U.S. Dance chart.
+She also recorded "So Sweet" for the house-music label DJ International Records.